-You can use any type of pen tools on a tablet - Apple Pencil, Surface Pen, Samsung S Pen, etc. Enhance your experience with Miro tablet app and take advantage of such features as palm rejection, pen, highlighter, and smart drawing.
+You can use any type of pen tools on a tablet - Apple Pencil, Surface Pen, Samsung S Pen, etc. Enhance your experience with Miro tablet app and take advantage of such features as pen, highlighter, and smart drawing.

 Push notifications on Tablets

 When signing in the Tablet app for the first time we will ask you if you wish to enable push notifications to always be up to date if a teammate mentions you on one of the boards.
 Push notifications can be disabled in the Settings of your iPad application.

 - Android 5.0 or higher

 - Screen resolution of 768×1024 pixels or higher